Complete Guide to TCS when sending money abroad from India

 Aditya Shrivastava

-Under the Liberalised Remittance Scheme (TCS), residents of India are eligible to send up to USD 250,000 abroad from India annually1.
-It's important for residents of India to understand the costs involved when sending foreign outward remittances from India.
+Under the Liberalised Remittance Scheme (LRS), residents of India are eligible to send up to USD 250,000 abroad annually1.
+It's important for Indian residents to understand the costs involved when sending money overseas.
 These include:

-• Transfer fee charged by the bank or provider (+ GST tax on top on the fees)
+• Transfer fees charged by the bank or service provider (plus GST on the fees)

-• Markups on mid-market exchange rate: a hidden cost involved in currency conversions.
+• Markups on the mid-market exchange rate– a hidden cost involved in currency conversion.

-• Tax Collected at Source (TCS): an additional amount withheld from foreign transfers above a threshold (varies based on transfer purpose.
+• Tax Collected at Source (TCS)– an additional amount withheld from foreign transfers above a specified threshold (which varies based on the purpose of the transfer)

 📃 In this article on TCS, we cover: